aurorascharff/rsc-workshop/STEPS.md

 ### Show: Setup the repository

-- Github: Fork / copy files for starter project, code-workspace
+- Github: Fork / copy files for starter project, code-workspace and install extensions
 - README.md show commands and run together npm install, npm run dev, verify running
 - Talk about eslint and prettier, show setup and rules, check code-workspace, verify its working
 - Talk about Prisma and the database, show schema